Summer Camps

 July 6-19

 This two-week camp is the perfect opportunity for early high school students who think they might be interested in renewable energy, energy efficiency, and related STEM fields.
 Students will engage in immersive hands-on learning activities, tour facilities, and meet scientists, researchers, and other professionals.
-The first week will take place in Utqiaġvik; students will travel the second week to the National Renewable Energy Laboratory (NREL) in Fairbanks, Alaska and then to NREL’s campuses in Golden, Colorado.
+The first week will take place in Utqiaġvik; students will travel to Fairbanks and Golden, Colorado during the second week.

 Allied Health Career Exploration Camp (Middle School)